opentensor/developer-docs/docs/subnets/register-and-participate.md

 2. Wait for the old miner to stop receiving requests from the subnet validators.
 3. Stop the old miner.

-It can take the subnet validators some time to realize that the UID Axon of your subnet miner has changed.
+It can take the subnet validators some time to realize that the IP of the Axon for your subnet miner has changed.

 ## Running a subnet validator